VA Fiduciary

 2. The VA or a court determines the veteran needs a fiduciary due to existing medical conditions

-Though the idea of a VA-appointed fiduciary may seem scary to some, they can be very helpful in making sure a veteran gets the benefits they deserve.
-In addition, a veteran usually gets to choose their VA fiduciary — meaning they can pick a trusted spouse, relative, or friend.
+Though the idea of a VA-appointed fiduciary may seem scary to some, VA Fiduciaries can be very helpful in making sure a veteran gets the benefits they deserve.
+In addition, a veteran usually gets to choose their VA fiduciary — meaning they can pick a spouse, relative, or trusted friend.

 VA Fiduciary Benefits for Veterans With Mesothelioma